Magical figures are part of the local folk heritage that has been passed down orally from generation to generation for centuries.

 A medieval figure, the name “Janara” (witch) is closely linked to Diana, the goddess of the hunt and protector of nature.
 The janara was able to channel the power of the goddess.
 As Professor Rita di Lieto defines them in her short story Disguised as witches for extra-marital adventures, “the janare had extraordinary, supernatural faculties, able to fly or undergo metamorphosis.”

 However, many stories are circulating about the mystery of such characters, at times mythical, but all of them have a common denominator: they were not evil or malicious, just mischievous.
 Behind them, every action was a matter of love.

 The story goes that Conca dei Marini has always been a fishing village where men would set out in their boats on long journeys, even to faraway places.
 Women left alone would fly at night to reach their spouses.
 Antonio Tajani, a journalist, wrote that “such women smeared their bodies with an ointment that made them as light as feathers, and so they could fly over the ocean to join their husbands and fiancés on sailing ships bound for America”.
 “Since they did not receive letters from their husbands,” Anna Anastasio says, reporting her mother’s accounts, “they would fly at night and go to them.”

 Trick or Treat

 Over the centuries, the hunt for the janare never abated.
 “In the 1930s, the Church’s intervention was crucial in the disappearance of the witches.
 From then on, they were no longer seen around,” Di Riso explains.
-One thing is sure whether they existed: such women were animated only by a great desire to be a lover.
+One thing is whether they existed: such women were animated only by a great desire to be lovers.